 3.1.3.
-Reporting to Work in Phase 3, Tier 2, Tier 1, Phase 4, and Bridge to Phase 5 staggered schedule, which will help with social distancing in both the locker room and the lunchroom.
+Reporting to Work in Phase 3, Tier 2, Tier 1, Phase 4, and Bridge to Phase 5

+Maintenance, Operations, Laboratory, and Systems staff will return to work full time.
+Start times will be staggered.
+Supervisors of these departments will work together to create the staggered schedule, which will help with social distancing in both the locker room and the lunchroom.
 If the Maintenance or Operations departments do not have two or more fully vaccinated employees in its department, on-call employees for the respective department will stay home on standby.
 If the Laboratory or Sewer System departments do not have one or more fully vaccinated employees in its department, the on-call employee for the respective department will stay home on standby.
-The guidelines for on-call employees staying at home are the same as they were in Phases 1 and 2.
+If an on-call employee is on standby staying at home, the guidelines are the same as they were in Phases 1 and 2.